 Conflict spark is the word I use to refer to the event or events immediately before the outbreak of violent conflict that are seen as triggering it.
 They could include things such as an accusation of fraud during an election, the assassination of a key political figure, the unexplained death of a political activist, or … Continue reading ….And conflict sparks are?

 If you’ve already been through a few introductory posts, you will have heard about conflict risk-factors.
-Simply put, they are the variety of factors that increase a community's vulnerability to conflict.
-Of course, risk-factors do not guarantee that a war will occur, because war does not have a simple, linear cause— but they do make … Continue reading So what are risk-factors?
+Simply put, they are the variety of factors that increase a community's vulnerability to violent-conflict.
+Of course, risk-factors do not guarantee that war, will occur, because war does not have a simple, linear cause— but they do make war … Continue reading So what are risk-factors?

 Why use the term Proactive Peace Work?
 Surely there is another word out there that can be used?
 Don’t get me wrong, there are lots of different terms referring to different aspects of peace work and community work out there.
 But I think that the word Proactive Peace fills an important gap, and here’s why. … Continue reading Why a new word?